ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 #### Information about a reservation

-After submitting a reservation, it can be useful to check related informations, such as the node(s) allocated, with `oarstat` command.
+After submitting a reservation, it can be useful to check related information, such as the node(s) allocated, with the `oarstat` command.

 <!-- TODO: update ? -->